donqustix/donqustix.github.io/_posts/2019-08-03-applied-cryptography-foundations.md

 $$D(E(M))=M$$
 {: style="text-align: center;"}

-### Authentication, Integrity, and Non-repudiation
+### Authentication, integrity, and non-repudiation

 In addition to providing confidentiality described above, cryptography also serves 3 more important aspects of information security: